4 Keys to User-Friendly Web Design

 Unfortunately, many websites are getting slower rather than faster.
 In the past, that has been especially true of retail sites, as Amy Gesenhues pointed out in her Marketing Land post, Top Retail Websites Not Getting Faster: Average Web Page Load Time Is 7.25 Seconds [Report].

 What that means is that if you design a website that loads quickly, you’re probably giving your client an advantage over the competition.
 Who doesn’t want that for their clients?

 We’re so tempted to spice things up with video and other multi-media that we forget than most web users are in a rush.
 A slow-loading home page video is probably not the best way to create a user-friendly website that draws readers in.
 So, stop and think about load time before you add another multi-media element.

 Key #4: Mobile Friendly

-Another important key to usability is how your website appears on mobile devices.
+In my opinion, the key to usability is how your website appears on mobile devices.
 A user-friendly website is a mobile-friendly website.
-Every new website should have a mobile version,
+Every website should have a site that appeals to mobile users.

-You’ve probably read a lot about responsive design lately.
+There’s no doubt that you’ve read a lot about responsive design.
 We’ve even covered it here on Vandelay Design blog in the post, How to Turn Any Site Into a Responsive Site.
 Mobile friendly website design can be accomplished through responsive or adaptive design.